 The Annual Healthcare Technologies Student and Early Career Awards recognise three outstanding young engineers for their dissertations or research in the field of biomedical engineering.

 Jessica Barnes from Newcastle University is the winner of the Dennis Hill Award 2017.
-Jessica will present an abstract on muscle synergy for the control of hand prostheses.
+Jessica presented an abstract on muscle synergy for the control of hand prostheses.
 The Dennis Hill prize of £300 is awarded annually to the MEng or MSc student who has submitted the best final year project dissertation in the field of biomedical engineering and cognate subjects (including electronic and electrical engineering, physics, healthcare technologies and health informatics).

-Syed Anas Imtiaz, winner of the J A Lodge Award 2017 from Imperial College London, will present research on wearable devices for sleep monitoring and diagnosis.
+Syed Anas Imtiaz, winner of the J A Lodge Award 2017 from Imperial College London, presented research on wearable devices for sleep monitoring and diagnosis.
 The IET J A Lodge Award has a prize fund of £500 and is open to all electronic or electrical engineers at the early stage of their careers – either in their final year of a PhD programme or having recently completed a PhD - in the field of research and development within biomedical engineering.

-Ghazal Ghazaei, who is also from Newcastle University, won the IET William James Award and will present on the subject of deep learning-based artificial vision for grasp classification in myoelectric hands.
+Ghazal Ghazaei, who is also from Newcastle University, won the IET William James Award and presented on the subject of deep learning-based artificial vision for grasp classification in myoelectric hands.
 The award is presented to encourage, support and recognise outstanding work by PhD students, demonstrating a high level of commitment and advanced understanding of biomedical engineering.

 The IET Healthcare Technologies Student and Early Career Awards are open to any students who are studying for an MEng, MSc or PhD in biomedical engineering.
-Entries for 2018 will open on 27 September 2017.